More Topics about Barefoot Horses

 FUNGUS INFECTION IN THE FROG

-In wet climates or the wet season, we are seeing quite a lot of fungus infections in the frogs of domestic horses.
+In wet climates or the wet season, we see quite a lot of fungus or "thrush" infections in the frogs of domestic horses.
 It seems to be similar to "athlete's foot" (tinea pedis) and yeast infection (Candida) in humans.
-Horses in dry climates rarely get it.
+Horses living in dry climates can have it too.

 Fungus is what people in wet climates call, "My horse's frogs seem to shed every year."
 It is extremely painful and the horse will land its foot toe-first to avoid the pain.
 You probably cannot achieve a heel-first landing if your horse has untreated fungus.

-Difference between fungus and thrush: If you swipe a hoofpick deep into fungus-infected tissue, it will smell "cheesy" like a yeast (Candida) infection.
-The back half of the frog peels off in deep layers, and the frog never becomes a wide, healthy triangle.
-The diseased tissue may be light gray in color; healthy frog is medium gray.
+The back half of the frog peels off in deep layers, and the frog is narrow rather than being a wide, healthy triangle.
+The diseased tissue is light gray to white in color, or black between the peeling layers; healthy frog is medium gray.

-Some "white line disease" seems to be caused by fungus.
+"White line disease" is probably a form of fungus.
 There will be an area where tapping on the hoof wall makes a hollow sound.
-However, I think most of what people are calling "white line disease" is, instead, a very stretched white line; stretched white line tissue does look strange.
-Among several hundred horses I have trimmed, I have yet to see a true case of "white line disease."
+However, I think most of what people are calling "white line disease" is, instead, due to a flared wall; the stretched white line tissue in a flare does look strange.

-A typical case of fungus.
+A typical case of frog disease.
 The back 1/3 of the frog is flaky, the central sulcus is deep (you could probably put an entire hoof pick into that crack), and in this case, the fungus has eaten up into the soft tissue between the heel bulbs.

 (This foot also has a side-to-side imbalance.
 When the wall is trimmed carefully to the edge of the sole on the left side, it should be more level.
 Also, the concavity is full of sole that has not worn away; just once, we would trim out some of the excess with a hoof knife so the horse can begin to wear its own sole clean.)